Bacteria structure is tiny, microscopic, and unicellular.

 - It consists of carbohydrates, lipids, proteins, water, minerals, glycogen, etc.

-- Most cell organelles of higher organisms like the mitochondria, Golgi complex, plastids, endoplasmic reticulum are absent in it.
+- Most cell organelles of higher organisms like the mitochondria, Golgi complex, plastids, and endoplasmic reticulum are absent in it.

 Mesosomes